CadQuery/cadquery/doc/index.rst

 See CadQuery in Action
 -------------------------

 This `Getting Started Video <https://youtu.be/lxhBNOE7GVs>`_ will show you what CadQuery can do.
+Please note that the video has not been updated for CadQuery 2.0 and still shows CadQuery use within FreeCAD.

 Quick Links